Skip to main content

 Coq au Vin

-Our Coq au Vin is made with free-range Bannockburn chicken maryland and wings.
-This is a classic for a reason, this French-style stew is best served with a hearty mash and a punchy green salad.
+Our Coq au Vin is made with free-range Bannockburn bone-in chicken thighs, slowly braised in red wine.
+A classic for a reason, this French-style stew is best served with a hearty mash and a punchy green salad.

 Learn more about our free-range chicken producers, here and discover our entire poultry collection now.
 Shop for more delicious ready-made meals and enjoy them delivered to your door.